0xc0170/mbed-os/docs/design-documents/tools/cmake_components.md

 ## Components as object libraries

 CMake provides OBJECT libraries but it does not support circular dependencies that we have in our tree.
-Therefore we build Mbed OS as whole (all object files combined).
-Because if the CMake OBJECT libraries limitation, we need to find alternative approach to components.
+Because of the CMake OBJECT libraries limitation, we need to find alternative approach to components.

+Resolution: not applicable to Mbed OS

 ## One object library "mbed-os"

 Our current approach on feature-cmake is to use OBJECT libraries.
-We built almost entire tree of Mbed OS, the number of object files is big.
-As result building take longer and we have again windows path limitation (one file compilation command is more than 43k characters long).
+We built almost entire tree of Mbed OS (mbed-os library that an application links to via `target_link_library`), the number of object files is big (over 1200 files to compile).
+As result building takes longer.

-To address the problem, CMake provides response files.
-They do not work out of the box as we experienced.
-Generators support them but they contain bugs.
-We found at least two bugs in CMake itself (Ninja, Make tested with Gcc Arm and ARMClang).
-We are still possibly having issues with other generators (more testing is required).

-Note, we shall use response files with static libraries or any other solution we choose to avoid path limitation in OS.

-These bugs will be fixed eventually.
-However, we still haven not address the main problem - there are too many objects files to compile.
 We need a solution to split the tree into components and built only what is required.

-Therefore response files could be considered as a workaround for now until we get components in CMake.
+Resolution: not applicable to Mbed OS

 ## Only core libraries built as objects